sommag/sommag/README.md

 Currently focusing on:

-- 🌐 Modern frontend development (React, Tailwind CSS)
+- 🌐 Modern frontend development
 - 🧩 Personal projects made with care and creativity

 ---